- Life at Avila

-Kappa Delta Pi is an international Honor Society in Education.
+Pi Lambda Theta is an International Honor Society in Education.
 It is open to all elementary, middle, secondary, special education, and education graduate students, who meet the requirements.
-Kappa Delta Pi membership is designed to help active members grow professionally.
+Pi Lambda Theta membership is designed to help active members grow professionally.
 Membership provides an opportunity to enhance leadership experiences, collaborate with members and professionals in the educational field, have fellowship with others, and network with local and national educators.

-The Alpha chater of Lambda Nu is the national honor society for radiologic science students.
-Undergraduate students are eligible to partisipate when they achieve at least a 3.0 on a 4.0 scale professional GPA after their first full semester in the program.
+The Alpha chapter of Lambda Nu is the national honor society for radiologic science students.
+Undergraduate students are eligible to participate when they achieve at least a 3.0 on a 4.0 scale professional GPA after their first full semester in the program.

 Advisor Jason F. Baldwin